-- Family orientation visits are offered in term four (prior to the commencement of preschool) for children and their parents to meet with staff, ask questions and share information so that we can facilitate a positive transition to preschool that is responsive to each child's needs. - A parent circle is held early in term one to introduce new educators and share information about the preschool program. - A student questionnaire is sent home in the information pack.
-Parent responses enable the teachers to get to know their students and to design programs targeted at meeting individual needs. - Three-way interviews are conducted mid-semester one between the teacher, parent and student.
-These include time for students to share their learning with their parents as well as for teachers to share student progress with both parents and students, and together establish learning goals.
+- Family orientation visits are offered in term four (prior to the commencement of preschool) for children and their parents to meet with staff, ask questions and share information so that we can facilitate a positive transition to preschool that is responsive to each child's needs. - Family interviews with educators are offered at the start of the school year or prior to the child's commencement at preschool. - A family barbeque is held early in term one to introduce educators, share information about the preschool program and build connections between all stakeholders. - A student questionnaire is sent home in the information pack.
+Parent responses enable the teachers to get to know their students and to design programs targeted at meeting individual needs. - Student led conferences are conducted in first semester.
+These conversations provide the opportunity for students to share their learning with their parents as well as for teachers to share student progress with both parents and students, and together establish learning goals.

 - Learning Journeys are held at various times throughout the year related to particular units of inquiry.
 These can take many different forms such as concerts, exhibitions and conventions. - We encourage parents to check in with staff before or after each session, or to make an appointment with the teaching staff to ask any questions or raise concerns.
-Educators will also initiate contact with parents if they have concerns regarding academic, social or emotional progress. - We provide parents with statements of learning at the end of each semester, highlighting aspects of their child's journey throughout the preschool year. - All parents and students are provided with access to the online learning portal, "SeeSaw", which offers real time snapshots of student learning throughout the preschool day and is also used by educators as a communication tool between preschool and home.
+Educators will also initiate contact with parents if they have concerns regarding academic, social or emotional progress. - We provide parents with statements of learning at the end of the school year, highlighting aspects of their child's journey throughout preschool. - All parents and students are provided with access to the online learning portal, "SeeSaw", which offers photos of student learning throughout the preschool day, as well as learning stories.
+Every student receives at least one learning story per school term.
+SeeSaw is also used by educators as a communication tool between preschool and home.